Eid El-Fitr and Tourism: A Celebration Amid Economic Turbulence

 The Eid El-Fitr holiday has traditionally been a peak season for domestic travel in Egypt, with families traveling for leisure and reunions.
 However, economic headwinds have noticeably impacted Egyptian families’ engagement in domestic tourism in recent years.

-Ibrahim Hamdy Sheta, holder of PhD in Applied Economics from Western Michigan University, USA and Assistant Professor of Economics at Faculty of Commerce, Mansoura University, and College of Business Administration, Taibah University in Saudi Arabia, explains: "The continuous devaluation of the Egyptian pound against the US dollar since November 2016 has resulted in a persistent inflation and high unemployment (stagflation), leading tohigher poverty rate and eroding the middle class.”
+Ibrahim Hamdy Sheta, holder of PhD in Applied Economics from Western Michigan University, USA and Assistant Professor of Economics at Faculty of Commerce, Mansoura University, and College of Business Administration, Taibah University in Saudi Arabia, explains: "Unfortunately, the continuous decrease in the Egyptian pound exchange rate against the US dollar (since November 3rd, 2016) resulted in a continuous rise in the inflation rate, coupled with a high unemployment rate (stagflation).
+Both resulting in increasing the poverty rate, and eroding the middle class.”

 This highlights a crucial link between macroeconomic factors and household spending patterns.
 Inflationary pressures and currency fluctuations have prioritized essential expenditures, leaving less disposable income for discretionary activities like domestic travel during Eid.

-Sheta further points out that in previous years, remittances by Egyptians working abroad used to partially compensate for this decrease in spending on domestic tourism.
-However, now, the Central Bank of Egypt (CBE) is actually applying the managed floating exchange rate policy, which sets the dollar at around EGP 50, while the inflation rate continues to rise.
+Sheta further points out that “in previous years (since the first applying of the floating exchange rate policy on November 3rd, 2016), Egyptian remittances (by Egyptians working abroad) used to partially compensate for this decrease in spending on domestic tourism.
+However, now, the Central Bank of Egypt (CBE) is actually applying the managed floating exchange rate policy ($1 = around EGP 50) while the inflation rate continues to rise.”

-“Therefore, Egyptians working abroad have been struggling with inflation, just like those at home.
-Given all of these analytical facts and results, this has led to a significant decrease in spending on domestic tourism, not just during holidays, but throughout the year,” he says.
+“Therefore, Egyptians working abroad had been involved in the struggling cycle with inflation, typically as Egyptians domestically working.
+Given all of these analytical facts and results, we can conclude that: there is a significant decrease in the Egyptians' spending on domestic tourism, whether during national or religious holidays or along the whole year,” he says.

 In contrast to this analysis of economic constraints, Abdel Haris Abu Zaid, a tour operator, shares a different perspective with Arab Finance: "Domestic tourism during Eid in 2024 increased by 50%.
 Travel destinations depend on the season, so if Eid falls in winter, Egyptians prefer Luxor and Aswan, where Nile cruises are fully booked.
 Sharm El Sheikh, Hurghada, and Dahab are also popular."